“The Origins of Hysteria”

 Doug has been asked by the Grand Rapids Historical Society to do a Lecture on his Grandfather.
 Gordon Olson (City of Grand Rapids Historian) told Doug a few years back that somebody should write a book about his Grandfather, well Michael Johnston a friend of Doug’s is doing that, so he asked Michael to share the podium with him on this lecture: Gerald R. Ford Museum for the Grand Rapids Historical Society: October 16, 2014, 7:00 pm – “C.O. & Mabel Taylor: Power Couple of the Progressive Era” The remarkable story of a extraordinary couple who helped birth the emerging middle class in Grand Rapids in the late 19th and early 20th Century.
 By his grandson Doug Taylor, historian at large and Michael Johnston, Grand Rapids labor historian.
 As of September 3, 2014 the Gerald R. Ford Museum told the Grand Rapids Historical Society of a conflicting event they have on October 16th, so the Lecture was moved to Wednesday October 29, 2014 at 7:00 pm.

 On September the 9th 2016, Doug met with Grand Rapids Historical Society and made another commitment to doing another Lecture/Presentation, this time on the History of the Grand Rapids Speedrome.
 They set the date for Thursday Oct.
 12th, 2017 at 7:00 pm at the Grand Rapids Public Library.
-Doug already has Johnny Beason Sr. committed to coming and working on others that raced there back in the day.
+Doors open at 6:30 pm and at that time a Special Slide show and never seen before video from 1955 will be viewed until the Lecture starts.
+Doug already has Johnny Beason Sr., Ralph Baker, Gail Cobb, Wayne Landon committed to coming and others that raced there back in the day.

 Doug is already working on doing a Presentation/Lecture on his Grandfather with Michael Johnson up at the Quincey Mine in Hancock, Michigan in their new Lecture Series.